brittni-and-the-polar-bear/brittni-and-the-polar-bear.github.io/README.md

 # brittni-and-the-polar-bear.github.io

-GitHub Pages repository for Brittni and the Polar Bear organization.
+GitHub Pages repository for brittni and the polar bear organization.